davidliao404/velocloud-api/docs/Api/AllApi.md

 # **disasterRecoveryTransitionToStandby**
 > \Swagger\Client\Model\DisasterRecoveryTransitionToStandbyResult disasterRecoveryTransitionToStandby($body)

-Configure current VCO to transition to standby in disaster recovery active/standby pair.
+Configure current Orchestrator to transition to standby in disaster recovery active/standby pair.

-Configure current VCO to transition to standby in disaster recovery active/standby pair.
+Configure current Orchestrator to transition to standby in disaster recovery active/standby pair.
 Requires parameter activeAccessFromStandby, which contains the data needed to configure standby.
 This data is produced by configureActiveForReplication, which by default, automatically calls transitionToStandby; an explicit call is only needed, with a blob obtained from getReplicationBlob, if configureActiveForReplication is called with autoConfigStandby set false.
 Privileges required:  `CREATE` `REPLICATION`

 ### Example
 ```php